Thant-Sin-Win/my-projects/Automobile Sales Statistics Interactive Dashboard/README.md

 Open your browser and navigate to: http://127.0.0.1:8050/

-🧠 Insights You Can Discover
+Insights That Can be Discovered
 How recession impacts average automobile sales

 Vehicle types most affected during economic downturns